 Rice is a food staple in the Philippines, just like most other Asian countries.
 The Philippines is also one of the largest importers of rice in the world.

-The concept of merienda (or snacks) in the Philippines is something that were adapted from the Spanish colonizers.
+The concept of merienda (or snacks) in the Philippines is something that was adapted from the Spanish colonizers.
 It is a light meal usually enjoyed in the afternoon, which is a counterpart of the afternoon tea in Britain.

 Travel to the Philippines: Historical Attractions